Aahana Kumra

-Aahana Kumra is an Indian feature film, television, and theatre actress.
-Kumra is known for her small screen debut in Sony Entertainment Television's Yudh with Amitabh Bachchan and also for her lead role in the TV series Agent Raghav - Crime Branch with Sharad Kelkar, followed by leading roles in a number of feature films.
+Aahana S Kumra is an Indian actress.
+She is known for her television debut in Sony Entertainment Television's Yudh with Amitabh Bachchan and also for her lead role in the TV series Agent Raghav - Crime Branch with Sharad Kelkar, followed by leading roles in a number of feature films.

 Early life

 Kumra was born and brought up in Lucknow.
-She had an inclination towards acting since childhood when she began theatre roles.